 It's officially summer, and ovens across America are turning off and grills are firing up!
 Food safety to prevent food poisoning is crucial and not just in the kitchen — the same rules apply at the grill, especially when it comes to preventing cross-contamination.

 During grilling season, cross-contamination, a leading cause of food poisoning, tops the list of food safety concerns.
-When juices from raw meats or bacteria from unclean items touch cooked or read-to-eat foods, cross-contamination can occur, spreading harmful bacteria that can make you sick.
-Learn how to prevent food poisoning with these five rules of separation.
+When juices from raw meats or bacteria from unclean items touch cooked or ready-to-eat foods, cross-contamination can occur, spreading harmful bacteria that can make you sick.
+Learn how to reduce your risk of food poisoning with these five rules of separation.

 Rule #1: Always Start with a Clean Grill